kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="mutual-authentication">`alb.ingress.kubernetes.io/mutual-authentication`</a>  specifies the mutual authentication configuration that should be assigned to the Application Load Balancer secure listener ports.
 See [Mutual authentication with TLS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/mutual-authentication.html) in the AWS documentation for more details.

+    !!!note
+        - This annotation is not applicable for Outposts, Local Zones or Wavelength zones.
-    !!!note "Configuration Options"
+        - "Configuration Options"
             - `port: listen port `
                - Must be a HTTPS port specified by [listen-ports](#listen-ports).
             - `mode: "off" (default) | "passthrough" | "verify"`
                - `verify` mode requires an existing trust store resource.
                -  See [Create a trust store](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/mutual-authentication.html#create-trust-store) in the AWS documentation for more details.
             - `trustStore: ARN (arn:aws:elasticloadbalancing:trustStoreArn) | Name (my-trust-store)`
                - Both ARN and Name of trustStore are supported values.
                - `trustStore` is required when mode is `verify`.
             - `ignoreClientCertificateExpiry : true | false (default)`
+        - Once the Mutual Authentication is set, to turn it off, you will have to explicitly pass in this annotation with `mode : "off"`.

     !!!example
         - [listen-ports](#listen-ports) specifies four HTTPS ports: `80, 443, 8080, 8443`